snnehir/turkcellGY3/README.md

 # turkcellGY3
-This repository contains practice exercises and homework assignments for the Turkcell GYGY 2023 .NET Bootcamp.
+This repository contains assignments for the Turkcell GYGY 2023 .NET Bootcamp.

+For viewing more exercises, visit this repository 👉🏻 [Turkcell-GYGY3-Bootcamp-Exercises](https://github.com/snnehir/Turkcell-GYGY3-Bootcamp-Exercises)